SnehaSShetty2005/repository/README.md

 # repository
-This is my first project
+This is my first project.
+author - sneha